Delta Lake supports most of the options provided by Apache Spark DataFrame read and write APIs for performing batch reads and writes on tables.

-Columns that are present in the DataFrame but missing from the table are automatically added as part of a write transaction when either of the following is true:
+Columns that are present in the DataFrame but missing from the table are automatically added as part of a write transaction when:

 The added columns are appended to the end of the struct they are present in.
 Case is preserved when appending a new column.

-NullType), but are still stored in the schema.
+NullType columns are dropped from the DataFrame when writing into Delta tables, but are still stored in the schema.
 When a different data type is received for that column, Delta Lake merges the schema to the new data type.
-If we receive a
+If Delta Lake receives a

-NullType for an existing column, we will keep the old schema, and drop the new column during the write.
+NullType for an existing column, the old schema is retained and the new column is dropped during the write.